sukiboo/smoothing_based_optimization/README.md

 * `target_functions.py` -- set up a target function and sample an initial guess
 * `benchmark_algorithms.py` -- compare optimization algoritms on series of tests
 * `hyperparameter_search.py` -- test different hyperparameters for each function and algorithm
+* `visualization.py` -- plot optimization values from the logged data

 Implemented algorithms (in `./algorithms/`):
 * `adam.py` -- Adam optimizer